EnhleM36/Blood-Lab-Schema-Project/README.md

 audit_logs – Keeps a record of actions for accountability

-🚀 Purpose and Learning Goals
+## 🚀 Purpose and Learning Goals
 This project is part of my portfolio as I learn software development through the Power Learn Project Academy.
-I'm particularly interested in how data is structured and used in healthcare systems.
+I'm particularly interested in how data is structured and used in workplace systems.
 By building this schema, I gained experience in:

 Database normalization